twyststar/Hi_Coo/planning.md

   * Likes as join between users and hi-coos?
   * Seeds for beginning haiku
   * Animations
-  * Photos to certain categories?
+  - [x] Photos to certain categories?
+      * Added optional pic to all hicoo.

+  * Add collapsing menu for About, History?
+  * Add collapsing menu for profile actions- sessions, edit etc?

 ## Current notes: